zenml-io/zenml/docs/book/component-guide/experiment-trackers/vertexai.md

 * `project`: Optional.
 GCP project name.
 If `None` it will be inferred from the environment.
 * `location`: Optional.
 GCP location where your experiments will be created.
 If not set defaults to us-central1.
 * `staging_bucket`: Optional.
-The default staging bucket to use to stage artifacts and TesorBoard logs.
+The default staging bucket to use to stage artifacts.
 In the form gs://...
 * `service_account_path`: Optional.
 A path to the service account credential json file to be used to interact with Vertex AI Experiment Tracker.
 Please check the [Authentication Methods](vertexai.md#authentication-methods) chapter for more details.

 With the project, location and staging_bucket, registering the Vertex AI Experiment Tracker can be done as follows: